Thermodynamically Robust Transfer Reagents for Molecular Editing

 Introduction

 The increasing demand for complex organic molecules, either because of their biological activity or technical interest, is opening a new period in Organic Synthesis.
-This field is mainly focused on the discovery of novel transformations that can be carried out in already (poly)functionalized substrates.
+This new phase is mainly focused on the discovery of novel transformations that can be carried out in already (poly)functionalized substrates.

 Importance of New Reagents